sgryphon/dotnet-distributed-tracing-examples/src/example-2024/ReadMe.md

 dotnet run --project Demo.WebApi -- --urls "http://*:8002;https://*:44302" --environment Development
 ```

-Front end, in a separate console:
+Run the front end in a separate console:

 First you need to have Node.js available, e.g. if you are using a manager you may need to initialise it, then ensure all dependencies are installed, then run the front end client: